DSC-WAV/uscots-bikecounts/schedule.md

 - 2:00p-2:15p DISCUSSION: what do you foresee going wrong with your students.
 Our lessons learned.
 - 2:15p-2:45p ACTIVITY/MINI-LECTURE COMBO: Sprint retrospective
 - 2:45p-3:00p BREAK
-- 3:00p-3:45p ACTIVITY: Work on own calendars/syllabi to get Scrum mapped to semesters **(Chelsey, Randi back-up)**
+- 3:00p-3:45p ACTIVITY: Work on own calendars/syllabi to get Scrum mapped to semesters
   - Pair-share calendars
   - Group discussion: what barriers do you see to using this project management style for your projects?
   Reflecting on using group projects to teach